5thly/Backtrack-STOPPED-/README.md

 >New Commands : psh for excecuting the powershell commands

+>New Commands : ext for extracting the zip/rar files.

 ## My Goal
 My goal and aim is to create a pentest terminal using batch/powershell/python as the main language